-Dashwood was spurred by this success and, in 1744, founded another club which had a much shorter life.
+Dashwood was spurred by this success and, in 1744, founded another club that had a much shorter life.
 The new club was dedicated to those that had visited or had an interest in the Ottoman Empire.
 It was named The Divan Club and was disbanded a mere two years later.
 Dashwood had a vision for yet another club that made him famous – the Hellfire Club.

 History of the Hellfire Club

-Inspired by the brainchild of the Duke of Wharton in 1719, Dashwood worked in collusion with Earl of Sandwich.
+Inspired by the brainchild of the Duke of Wharton in 1719, Dashwood worked in collusion with the Earl of Sandwich.
 Throughout the 1730s, this club would meet in the George and Vulture Inn under the name of the Brotherhood of St Francis of Wycombe.
 After a rather shaky beginning, the club began to flourish.
 Eventually, the founders altered its name slightly to become the Order of the Knights of St Francis.
-Being too young to join the original incarnation of the club he now formed, Dashwood wanted to replicate the luxury, seclusion and exclusivity of the Duke of Wharton’s vision, only with a much greater lifespan.
+Being too young to join the original incarnation of the club he now formed, Dashwood wanted to replicate the luxury, seclusion, and exclusivity of the Duke of Wharton’s vision, only with a much greater lifespan.

 In spite of the membership application process and restrictions, numbers began to increase significantly.
 Dashwood quickly realized that an alternative venue, a much bigger one, was needed to cater for the increasing membership.
 Six miles from his home, in West Wycombe, stood the ruins of Cistercian Abbey.
 Dashwood thought that this would be an ideal location for the Club’s new meeting place.
-It was remote enough for club business to be conducted without fear of eavesdroppers, but was in quite the state of disrepair.
+It was remote enough for club business to be conducted without fear of eavesdroppers but was in a state of disrepair.
 Only a few columns and walls remained.

 An Abbey Becomes a Secret Society Hall

 With the help of architect Nicholas Revett, Dashwood began renovating the structure.
 A cloister of half a dozen arches were added, along with a new tower.
-Beyond the cloister would sit a common room or chapter where the glare of light was judiciously excluded by the pleasing gloom of stained glass, coronets and portcullises.
-Giuseppe Borgnis was contracted to decorated the ceilings with fresco paintings.
+Beyond the cloister would sit a common room or chapter where the glare of light was judiciously excluded by the pleasing gloom of stained glass, coronets, and portcullises.
+Giuseppe Borgnis was contracted to decorate the ceilings with fresco paintings.